Rachita-8/implementation-of-chatbot-using-nlp/README.md

   1. Introduction
   2. Features
   3. Technologies used
-  4. Installation
+  4. How it works
-  5. Required libraries
+  5. Contributing
 ## INTRODUCTION:
 This project implements a simple chatbot that uses NLP to understand and respond to user inputs.the chatbot is designed to simulate human-like conversations and can be extended for various cases.
 ## FEATURES